 Staying compliant with the law is vital to prevent crime and the loss of funds or reputation.
-Banks and other financial institutions that fail to perform their AML duties risk getting fined millions of dollars.
+Banks and other financial institutions that fail to perform their AML duties risk receiving millions worth of fines.
 Fenergo reported that last year, non-compliance with AML and KYC regulations resulted in $5.4 billion for the financial sector.

 1. The Benefits of KYB

 Opposite to KYC, Know Your Business Verification focuses on organizations instead of clients.
-The process ensures secure business relationships by preventing fraud and helping organizations stick to compliance regulations.
+The process ensures secure business relationships by preventing fraud and helping organizations comply with regulations.
 Some of the key aspects explaining the benefits behind KYB are:

-- Automated solutions remind compliance officers automatically to stick to required AML-related tasks.
-This way, KYB helps reduce human error;
+- Automated solutions automatically remind compliance officers to stick to their AML-related tasks.
+This way, KYB reduces human error.

 - KYB helps prevent fraud.